couryrr/ai-coding/README.md

 The impact it has on our environment is disgraceful.
 Yet just like plastic bags companies are pushing this too.
 The implications this hype bubble will have on the global economy is disastrous when it pops.
 Overall, it is a net negative for our trust in information and ability to learn.
-The exploration of women with it is sickening.
+The exploitation of women with it is sickening.
 Granted that is more a societal issue.
 We should be better people.